 One common control in the literature is for inclusion of the demographic makeup of a state's population.
-Given that SDID matches on pre-trends, there would have to be a sharp change in the demographic makeup of a state in the treatment period in order to substantially affect results.
-In rows (17) and (18), we include controls for the percent of women of reproductive age in each age category, 15-19, 20-24, 25-29, and 30-44, along with each race/ethnicity category, non-Hispanic White alone, non-Hispanic Black alone, and Hispanic.
-They make no practical difference to our results, but they do increase imprecision a bit.
+Given that SDID matches on pre-trends, there would have to be a sharp change in the demographic makeup of a state in the treatment period in order to affect results substantially.
+The estimates in row (6) of Table D.1 include controls for the percent of women of reproductive age in each age category, 15-19, 20-24, 25-29, and 30-44, along with each race/ethnicity category, non-Hispanic White alone, non-Hispanic Black alone, and Hispanic.
+Overall, controlling for population shares by age and demographic group does not make any practical difference to our results, but they do make the estimates a bit more imprecise.

-Finally, we show results from a totally different system for provisional data release we are calling Rapid Release in rows (19) and (20) of Table D.2, accessed on October 23, 2023.
-Unlike Wonder, it does not contain the actual residence of each birth, but rather it estimates birth by state of residence based on the number of birth certificates that occur in states and adjusts this occurrence rate for the ratio of occurrences to residency in each state from prior birth certificate data.
+Finally, we show results in row (7) of Table D.1 from a totally different system for provisional data release we refer to as Rapid Release, accessed on October 23, 2023.
+Unlike CDC Wonder data, it does not contain the actual residence of each birth, but rather, it estimates birth by state of residence based on the number of birth certificates that occur in states and then adjusts this occurrence rate for the ratio of occurrences to residency in each state from prior birth certificate data.
 While this process may be faster than fully processing the birth certificate data for inclusion in CDC Wonder, it may also be less accurate in residency and does not contain information by demographic group.
-Overall, the estimates are consistent with CDC wonder data, showing an effect of 1.4-1.5 births per 1,000 women rather than 1.1.
+Nonetheless, the estimates are consistent with our main estimates.